Illinois entity search: How to find your business information

 Where your Illinois formation date appears

-1. Illinois business search (easiest access)
+1. Illinois business search (easiest access): Displayed in the File Detail Report.

 Formation date vs. effective date